1. How far in advance should I schedule my event?

 2. What is the process of reserving an event space?

-Reservations are confirmed with a signed contract and 50% deposit payment.
+Reservations are confirmed with a signed contract, 50% deposit payment and proof of event insurance.
 University of Oklahoma groups may supply an OU account number in lieu of a deposit.
 Final payments are due two weeks prior to the event date.

 3. Am I allowed to use caterers not on the approved list?